Hadley Kay

 Hadley Kay (born c.
 1972/1973) is a Canadian film, stage, television, and voice actor best known for his appearances in The Care Bears Movie, Care Bears Movie II: A New Generation, and Popples.

 Career

 At age six, he made his film debut opposite Bill Murray in the 1979 comedy Meatballs.
 Kay also appeared in Superman II, the Star Wars-based animated series Ewoks, Inspector Gadget, Beverly Hills Teens, and the earlier The Raccoons specials.
-Kay was the first voice actor to provide the voice of Scooby-Doofollowing the death of Don Messick.
-His other television credits include guest appearances in The Littlest Hobo, Bizarre, Kung Fu: The Legend Continues, Bakugan: Gundalian Invaders, and Bakugan: Mechtanium Surge.
+Kay was the first voice actor to provide the voice of Scooby-Doo following the death of Don Messick.
+His other television credits include guest appearances in The Littlest Hobo, Bizarre, Kung Fu: The Legend Continues, Bakugan: Gundalian Invaders and Bakugan: Mechtanium Surge.